josh-hayes/josh-hayes.github.io/_pages/about.md

   - /about.html
 ---

-I'm a research scientist specialising in disaster risk and resilience.
+Hi, I'm a research scientist in disaster risk and resilience, and I specialise in assessing volcanic risk.
+This website serves as a respository for me to share some of my ideas, photos, maps, and data from recent research and collaborations.